R. Kelly sexual abuse cases: Illegal marriage (1994)

 In 1991, Barry Hankerson introduced his niece Aaliyah to Kelly when she was 12 years old.
 "I saw her as a star the minute I heard her sing and dance," Kelly said.
-A witness later testified that Kelly had sexual contact with Aaliyah starting when she was "13 or 14 years old."
+A witness later testified that Kelly had sexually abused Aaliyah starting when she was "13 or 14 years old."
 Kelly wrote and produced Aaliyah's debut album, Age Ain't Nothing but a Number, which was released in May 1994.

 On August 31, 1994, Kelly, then 27, married Aaliyah, then 15, in a secret ceremony at Sheraton Gateway Suites in Rosemont, Illinois.
 Reportedly, Kelly married Aaliyah after he found out she was pregnant.
 Their marriage certificate was published in the Dec.
 1994 / Jan.
 1995 issue of Vibe magazine.
 Their marriage was annulled in February 1995 at the behest of Aaliyah's family by a Michigan judge.
 In May 1997, Aaliyah filed a lawsuit in Cook County to have the marriage record expunged, stating that she was underage at the time of marriage, had lied by signing the marriage certificate as an 18-year-old, and that she could not legally enter into marriage without parental consent.

 Kelly and Aaliyah (who died in 2001) both denied that their relationship had moved beyond friendship.
 In 2016, Kelly told GQ magazine: "Well, because of Aaliyah's passing ...
 I will never have that conversation with anyone.
 Out of respect for Aaliyah, and her mother and father who has asked me not to personally.
 But I can tell you I loved her, I can tell you she loved me, we was very close.
 We were, you know, best best best best friends."

 In 2019, federal prosecutors in New York State charged Kelly with bribery related to the 1994 purchase of a fake identification card for Aaliyah to obtain a marriage license.
 Kelly's former tour manager, Demetrius Smith, testified that he facilitated the wedding by obtaining falsified identification for Aaliyah, which listed her as 18 years old.
 Kelly, through his lawyers, admitted in 2021 to having had "underage sexual contact" with Aaliyah.